 There are hundreds of Learning Management System vendors.
-Faced with so many choices, how do you determine which one is best for your particular organization?
+Faced with so many choices, how do you find the best learning management system for your particular organization?
 The key is being able to find the best-fitting LMS for your unique needs and budget.

 These ten steps will take you through an effective selection process, from planning through purchase.
 Please consider each step carefully to help determine which LMS solution will work best for you.